Polynomial-order oscillations in geometric discrepancy: Abstract

-Beck and Chen \cite{MR1489133} showed that the optimal \textit{h.q.d.} of convex polygons has an order of growth of $\log N$.
-More recently, Brandolini and Travaglini \cite{MR4358540} showed that the optimal \textit{h.q.d.} of planar convex bodies has an order of growth of $N^{1/2}$ if their boundary is $\mathcal{C}^2$, and of $N^{2/5}$ if their boundary is only piecewise-$\mathcal{C}^2$ and not polygonal.
-We show that, in general, no order of growth is required.
-First, by an implicit geometric construction, we show that one can obtain prescribed oscillations from a logarithmic order of $\log N$ to polynomial orders of $N^{2/5}$ and $N^{1/2}$, and vice versa.
-Secondly, by using Fourier-analytic methods, we show that prescribed polynomial-order oscillations in the range $N^\alpha$ with $\alpha\in(2/5,1/2)$ are achievable.
-These results provide the first examples of sets for which an optimal averaged discrepancy does not admit a single order of growth, and to the best of our knowledge, a similar phenomenon has not been reported before in the literature.
+Beck~\cite{MR915529} and Beck and Chen~\cite{MR1489133} showed that the optimal \textit{h.q.d.} of convex polygons has an order of growth of $\log N$, and more recently, Brandolini and Travaglini~\cite{MR4358540} proved that the optimal \textit{h.q.d.} of planar convex bodies with a $\mathcal{C}^2$ boundary has an order of growth of $N^{1/2}$.
+We show that, in general, a single order of growth for the optimal \textit{h.q.d.} need not exist.
+First, by an implicit geometric construction of $C$, we obtain prescribed oscillations between $\log N$ and $N^{1/2}$.
+Second, by a subtler design of $\partial C$ and via Fourier-analytic methods, we obtain prescribed polynomial-order oscillations in the range $N^\alpha$ with $\alpha\in(2/5,1/2)$.
+Moreover, we show that the set of planar convex bodies whose optimal \textit{h.q.d.} does not admit a single order of growth is residual in the (Hausdorff) metric space of planar convex bodies.